Where to see bonfire night fireworks display near Leeds and Bradford 2018

 What time are fireworks in the city centres, Wetherby, Bingley, Haworth, Keighley and Skipton

-Fri 3 Nov is a popular date for fireworks indeed.
+This year the official Bonfire night is proving a popular date for fireworks indeed.
 Head to Springhead Park, Woodhouse Moor or Middleton Park where all three have bonfires and displays starting at 7pm.
-Also on is the tradtional Roundhay Park Bonfire and Fireworks, where you can join 70,000 others to enjoy the biggest bonfire in Leeds, which is lit at 7.30pm.
+Also on is the tradtional Roundhay Park Bonfire and Fireworks, where you can join 70,000 others to enjoy the biggest free bonfire in Leeds, which is lit at 7.30pm.
 Roundhay's firework display will start at 8pm.

-If you're closer to Bradford head to the Mirfield Cricket Club for a fun night Sat 4 Nov.
+If you're closer to Bradford head to the Mirfield Cricket Club for a fun night Sat 3 Nov.
 It kicks off nice and early (5.30pm) so you can get back and have an early night.
-South of Bradford at Birkenshaw is the Fireworks Extravaganza at West Yorkshire Fire and Rescue on Fri 3 Nov, with its children's display at 7.30pm followed by the main at 8.15pm.
+South of Bradford at Birkenshaw is the Fireworks Extravaganza at West Yorkshire Fire and Rescue which takes place on Sat 3 Nov, Sun 4 Nov and Mon 5 Nov this year.The children's firework display kicks off at 7.30pm followed by the main event at 8.15pm.

 For more info on Guy Fawkes fireworks displays around the UK, see our Bonfire Night Guide.